w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide informative, unique page titles

 Provide unique titles to each page that simply describes page content or purpose, and distinguishes it from other pages.
-Place your organization's name at the end of the title if including this information.
-Consider including the stage within the title for pages that are part of a group, such as a multi-step process.
+If including the organization's name in the title, it should usually go at the end.
+For pages that are part of a group, such as a multi-step process, include the stage in the page title.

 {::nomarkdown}
 <%= example %>